 tobias.rees [at] mcgill.ca | 514-398-2893 | 3647 Peel, room 205

-Tobias Rees holds the William Dawson Chair in the Faculty of Medicine at McGill University and is both a Fellow of the Canadian Institute of Advanced Research (CIFAR) and of the Nicolas Berggruen Institute (Los Angeles).
+Tobias Rees studied anthropology and philosophy in Germany and neurobiology in France.
+He received his Ph.D. in anthropology from Berkeley (2006).
+In 2009, after he held positions at both the ETH Zurich and the University of Zurich, he joined McGill.
+Tobias is both a Fellow of the Canadian Institute of Advanced Research (CIFAR) and of the Berggruen Institute (Los Angeles).

-The main areas of Professor Rees’ research have been the brain sciences, global health, the microbiome, and AI (big data based machine learning).
+The main areas of Professor Rees’ research have been the brain sciences, global health, snails, the microbiome, and AI.

 Designs for an Anthropology of the Contemporary, Durham: Duke University Press, 2008 (together with Paul Rabinow, George Marcus, & James Faubion).